 - PACKAGE

 - 8-pin SOP (150mil)

 - 8-land WSON (6x5mm, 0.8mm package height)

+- 8-land USON (2x3x0.6mm)

 - All devices are RoHS Compliant and Halogen-free

 GENERAL DESCRIPTION

 The device features a serial peripheral interface and software protocol allowing operation on a simple 3-wire bus.
 The four bus signals are a clock input (SCLK), a serial data input (SI), a serial data output (SO), and a chip select (CS#).
 Serial access to the device is enabled by CS# input.